 Brain dump to organize your life.

-Several of the printable planners included in the Ultimate Productivity Bundle include an area to engage in a “brain dump.”
-Just write everything you need to do down as pops into your mind.
+When you “brain dump,” write everything you need to do down as pops into your mind.
 You can then organize your brain dump into prioritized to-do lists.
 As Julianna from The Simplicity Habit says in her Simply Scheduled Workbook, “You will be able to think more clearly when you aren’t carrying around tasks lists in your mind.”

 You don’t need to try to fit your own time management needs into someone else’s planner design.
-That’s what’s great about having access to a variety of printable planner pages.
-You can mix and match pages from the various planners included in the bundle to create a planner that will organize your life the way you need.
-After all, our time management needs are impacted by our personalities, as Susie Glennan explains in her ebook, Personality Based Time Management©, which is also included in the bundle.
+Try finding a variety of printable planner pages that work for you.
+You can mix and match pages from the various planners to organize your life the way you need.
+After all, our time management needs are impacted by our personalities, as Susie Glennan explains in her ebook, Personality Based Time Management©.

 Dry-erase your checklists and planning pages.